Night Skies (2007 film)

 Night Skies is a 2007 American science fiction horror film directed by Roy Knyrim and starring Jason Connery, A.J.
 Cook, George Stults, Ashley Peldon, Joseph Sikora and Gwendoline Yeo.
 It is set during the time of the so-called "Phoenix Lights", one of the largest UFO sightings ever.

 Plot

-In the opening sequence of the film, Senator John McCain is being interviewed by a reporter, who inquires about recent alleged UFO sightings across Arizona.
-Senator McCain acknowledges the sightings, but admits he has no explanation for the "Phoenix Lights."
+In the opening sequence, Senator John McCain is interviewed about alleged UFO sightings across Arizona, acknowledging them but admitting he has no explanation for the "Phoenix Lights."